disit/siiMobilityAppKit/plugins/cordova-plugin-x-toast/README.md

     // implement the success callback
     function(result) {
       if (result && result.event) {
-        console.log("The toast was tapped");
+        console.log("The toast was tapped or got hidden, see the value of result.event");
-        console.log("Event: " + result.event); // will be defined, with a value of "touch" when it was tapped by the user console.log("Message: " + result.message); // will be equal to the message you passed in console.log("data.foo: " + result.data.foo); // .. retrieve passed in data here
+        console.log("Event: " + result.event); // "touch" when the toast was touched by the user or "hide" when the toast geot hidden console.log("Message: " + result.message); // will be equal to the message you passed in console.log("data.foo: " + result.data.foo); // .. retrieve passed in data here

-      } else {
+        if (result.event === 'hide') {
           console.log("The toast has been shown");
         }
       }
+    }
   );
 ```

+The success callback is useful when your toast is binded to a notification id in your backend and you have to mark it as `read` when the toast is done, or to update the notifications counter for iOS.
+The usage of this will be defined by your application logic.
+Use the `result.data` object to support your specific logic.

 ### Styling
 Since version 2.4.0 you can pass an optional `styling` object to the plugin.